DevCycleHQ/devcycle-docs/docs/sdk/architecture.md

 // TODO insert diagram here

-1. On initialization, the Server SDK retrieves the configuration data from the CDN, and stored locally.
+1. On initialization, the Server SDK retrieves the configuration data from the CDN, and stores it locally.

 2. On each `variableValue()` / `variable()` call, bucketing and segmentation library combines user data, device data, and the configuration data locally to bucket users into features and variations to determine variable values.